 Are planning to take the TOPIK?

-If you are already somewhat familiar with studying Korean or studying in Korea as a foreigner, you may have heard the word TOPIK mentioned a few times.
+If you are already somewhat familiar with learning Korean or studying in Korea as a foreigner, you may have heard the word TOPIK mentioned a few times.
 But what is that word, exactly?
 What does it stand for?
 And is it something you should care about?

 In this article, we will go over the TOPIK exam together with you!